afaolek/CreateModule/README.md

   * `--noTests` if you don't want to generate the Tests projects
   * `--mdc` if you want to merge the `Domain` and `Application` projects into one project.
 The project will be called `ApplicationCore`.

-## Features

-*

 ## Contributing

-+ Fork the repository and create a new branch
+* Fork the repository and create a new branch
-+ Make changes and commit them with a descriptive commit message
+* Make changes and commit them with a descriptive commit message
-+ Create a pull request to merge your changes
+* Create a pull request to merge your changes

 ## License